Reactive-Extensions/RxJS/readme.md

 ## Why RxJS? ##

-One question you may ask yourself, is why RxJS?
+One question you may ask yourself is why RxJS?
 What about Promises?
 Promises are good for solving asynchronous operations such as querying a service with an XMLHttpRequest, where the expected behavior is one value and then completion.
-The Reactive Extensions for JavaScript unifies both the world of Promises, callbacks as well as evented data such as DOM Input, Web Workers, Web Sockets.
-Once we have unified these concepts, this enables rich composition.
+Reactive Extensions for JavaScript unify both the world of Promises, callbacks as well as evented data such as DOM Input, Web Workers, and Web Sockets.
+Unifying these concepts enables rich composition.

-To give you an idea about rich composition, we can create an autocompletion service which takes the user input from a text input and then query a service, making sure not to flood the service with calls for every key stroke, but instead allow to go at a more natural pace.
+To give you an idea about rich composition, we can create an autocompletion service which takes user input from a text input and then throttles queries a service (to avoid flooding the service with calls for every key stroke).

 First, we'll reference the JavaScript files, including jQuery, although RxJS has no dependencies on jQuery...
 ```html